whs-dot-hk/atom/README.md

 ## Key Features

 - **Modular Structure**: Organize Nix code into directories, each defined by a `mod.nix` file.
-- **Automatic Importing**: Nix files in a module directory are automatically imported.
 - **Isolation**: Modules are imported into the Nix store, enforcing boundaries and preventing relative path access.
 - **Introspection**: Unlike legacy modules, code is specified in its final form instead of as prototypes (functions), leading to much better and simpler introspective analysis.
 - **Simplicity**: The system is kept purposefully simple and flexible in order to remain performant and useful.